 I will add that it also helps when we see ourselves as part of the whole and not separate from it, that we are not just flesh and bones and that when we die it is only the body that ceases to be.
 Further, when we speak of being the change we want to see in the world we are reflecting what is actually the case, namely that the problems in the world are a reflection of the problems we have and not the other way around.
 Getting angry over what we see around us and blaming others for it does not help one bit.
 For the world to change we must change.

 So, if you feel strongly about something then either do something about it or let it go.
 We must have the courage of our convictions rather than the anger of our angst.
 By getting angry about what we see in the world we are adding to the problem.
-And when you do something do it from a place of love and compassion not from pain, anger or hate for by doing so we are helping perpetuate the very problems we seek to resolve.
-So, remember, how we react and act as a individuals and then as a whole determines the future we create.
+When you do something do it from a place of love and compassion.
+Acting from hurt, pain, anger or hate perpetuate the very problems we seek to resolve.
+Remember that how we react and act as a individuals and then as a whole determines the future we create.

 © 2013 Allan Beveridge